ducksonmoon/ducksonmoon.github.io/src/posts/reactive-programming-from-scratch-in-javascript.md

 ## Putting It All Together: Two Advanced Examples

-Let’s walk through two scenarios that illustrate more advanced use of operators and reactive patterns.
+Let's walk through two scenarios that illustrate more advanced use of operators and reactive patterns.

 ### Example 1: ForkJoin with Custom Retry Strategy

 **Scenario**: You have three HTTP requests (user info, posts, comments).
-You want them all in parallel, but if any fail, you’ll retry a limited number of times before giving up.
+You want them all in parallel, but if any fail, you'll retry a limited number of times before giving up.

 ```js
 import { ajax } from "rxjs/ajax";